Lwin-Naing/User-Manual-English-/Publish Theme.md

 # Publish Theme

-With Publish Theme, you can choose from different themes designed to suit your needs.
-Selecting a publish Theme lets you change the look of your project in the Re-Earth app.
-The difficult theme for the Re-Earth app is the ReEarth Dark Theme
+Re:Earth offers Publish Themes that let you customize the look of your project.
+You can choose from a variety of themes, each designed to enhance the visual appeal of your work.
 <br>
 <br>